-Nowbahari’s painting research focuses on: 1) observing the outer world; 2) feeling the inner worlds; 3) representing the connection between these two dimensions.
+Nowbahari’s painting explores three dimensions: observing the outer world, feeling the inner world, and expressing the connection between them.

 Nora was inspired by the women painted by the Norwegian artist Astri Welhaven Heiberg (1881-1967).